 MVP Achieved

 I’ve accomplished what I set out to do.
 A whole year’s worth of work and I’m proud to say I have a minimum viable product for my digital garden.
 I’ll be spending the next few months doing a lot of behind the scene stuff for the website, but the foundation has been set.
-There are a few other additions that I’ve made to my website besides the digital garden, like a Mastodon section, but I may go into the details for that later.

 I write this in hopes to inspire a few of my friends to create their own digital gardens, assuming they read this whole post.
 No pressure guys, thanks for reading.